Evangelii gaudium: Chapter III: The Proclamation of the Gospel (110–175)

-Chapter IV: The Social Dimension of Evangelization (176-258)
+Chapter IV: The Social Dimension of Evangelization (176–258)

-The fourth chapter deals with many topics: care for the weakest persons ("the homeless, the addicted, refugees, indigenous peoples, the elderly who are increasingly isolated and abandoned, and many others"), long term politics, and social dialogue: the dialogue between faith and reason, ecumenical dialogue, and inter-religious dialogue.
+The fourth chapter deals with many topics: care for the weakest persons ("the homeless, the addicted, refugees, indigenous peoples, the elderly who are increasingly isolated and abandoned, and many others"), long term politics, human relationships with creation, and social dialogue: the dialogue between faith and reason, ecumenical dialogue, and inter-religious dialogue.
 The Gospel and a commitment to justice, development and peace are inextricably connected.
+Francis' observation that "we can feel the desertification of the soil almost as a physical ailment, and the extinction of a species as a painful disfigurement", is reiterated in his later encyclical letter Laudato si'.

-In paragraph 247 he affirms that "As Christians, we cannot consider Judaism as a foreign religion; nor do we include the Jews among those called to turn from idols and to serve the true God (cf. 1 Thes 1:9).
+In paragraph 247, Francis affirms that "As Christians, we cannot consider Judaism as a foreign religion; nor do we include the Jews among those called to turn from idols and to serve the true God (cf. 1 Thes 1:9).
 With them, we believe in the one God who acts in history, and with them we accept his revealed word."
 In paragraph 249 he writes, "While it is true that certain Christian beliefs are unacceptable to Judaism, and that the Church cannot refrain from proclaiming Jesus as Lord and Messiah, there exists as well a rich complementarity which allows us to read the texts of the Hebrew Scriptures together and to help one another to mine the riches of God’s word.
 We can also share many ethical convictions and a common concern for justice and the development of peoples".

-In paragraph 254 he teaches that non-Christian rituals of any religion can have a divine origin, that they are "a communitarian experience of journeying towards God" and can be "channels which the Holy Spirit raises up in order to liberate non-Christians from atheistic immanentism or from purely individual religious experiences".
+In paragraph 254, he teaches that non-Christian rituals of any religion can have a divine origin, that they are "a communitarian experience of journeying towards God" and can be "channels which the Holy Spirit raises up in order to liberate non-Christians from atheistic immanentism or from purely individual religious experiences".

-Chapter V: Spirit-filled Evangelizers (259-288)
+Chapter V: Spirit-filled Evangelizers (259–288)

 The last part of the exhortation deals with the personal relationship with Christ and the imitation of the Virgin Mary as an icon of joy and missionary activity.